svenbergner/git-cheatsheet/README.md

 And then to reapply these uncommitted changes:

     git stash pop

+### Undo local changes
+Works only on tracked files with uncommited changes.

+To undo all local changes:

+    git checkout -- .

+To undo changes of a specific file:

+    git checkout -- <file>

+## Cleanup local repos

+### Remove untracked files
+Delete all untracked files and directories, including ignored ones:

+    git clean -d -x -f

+### Delete local branches
+Delete a local branch that is completely merged to the server:

+    git branch -d feature_branch_name

+Delete a local branch that is not up to date:

+    git branch -D feature_branch_name

-## Delete local branches that have been removed from remote repo on fetch/pull
+### Manually Delete local branches that have been removed from remote repo on fetch/pull

+    git fetch --prune origin

+### Always delete local branches that have been removed from remote repo on fetch/pull
 Delete stale branches in the local repo that no longer exist in the remote repo in each fetch/pull:

     git config --global fetch.prune true